Where Was The Largest Algae Bloom Ever Recorded?

 Beaches are covered with thousands of dead fish.
 More than 260 tons of marine life washed ashore, lying breathless across 150 miles.
-It’s not a war zone, it’s the horrifying consequence of an algae bloom in Tampa Bay, Florida.
+This is the horrifying consequence of toxic algae blooms in Tampa Bay, Florida, a coastal area severely impacted by such events.
+The massive biomass of algae and dead marine life highlights the scale and severity of the bloom.
+Harmful algal blooms frequently impact coastal areas across the US, affecting fisheries, marine life, and local economies.

 Here are some of the most notable HAB occurrences in the country.